-Shock processes the tips that come in each day with the help of Patty Fraser and Amanda Johnson, who monitor the phones and keep the files up to date.
 The trio's day begins at 7 a.m., when they fax the "Hot-Car Quick 50" - a program designed to reward car phone callers with \$50 for information leading to the recovery of a vehicle stolen the night before - to area radio stations.
-We're hoping that during the morning drive period, someone will spot a car and give us a call," Shock said.
-"The cellular phone industry has opened up a million eves for the law enforcement industry."
+"We're hoping that during the morning drive period, someone will spot a car and give us a call," Shock said.
+"The cellular phone industry has opened up a million eyes for the law enforcement industry."
 As Shock talked in his basement office, a brief glimpse at the phone console revealed that Crimestoppers does not, in fact, have Caller ID.
-Well worth the wait
+USED FURNITURE Household Items - Clothing

 Dan Ventrelle (left), Kimberly Kurgan and Doug Zwilling would like you to know that they were first in line for football tickets among the junior class.
 And yes, their seats are good.
-If you see news, call The Observer at 1-5323